 Your Cockapoo Habit

-For unknown reasons your Cockapoo, might become addicted to holding or chewing sock balls or the odd-sock or two that happens to be in their vicinity.
-This could be a sign of obsessive behaviour that a dog becomes addicted to after a while.
+For unknown reasons, your Cockapoo might become addicted to holding or chewing sock balls or the odd sock or two that happens to be in their vicinity.
+This could signify obsessive behaviour that a dog becomes addicted to after a while.

-If this behaviour is a concern, it’s best to keep socks and shoes out of your Cockapoo’s reach.
+If this behaviour is a concern, keeping socks and shoes out of your Cockapoo’s reach is best.
 If you want to prevent your dog from picking up socks, it’s a good idea to ensure they have an alternative!

 Your Cockapoo Wants Attention

-It’s possible that if your Cockapoo steals your socks on an almost daily basis, you’ve unwittingly developed the habit of searching for your dog to get your socks back or calling them to you to return what they’ve stolen!
+It’s possible that if your Cockapoo steals your socks almost daily, you’ve unwittingly developed the habit of searching for your dog to get your socks back or calling them to you to return what they’ve stolen!

-Dogs learn that when they steal your belongings, you’ll respond, so they’ll quickly learn that picking up your socks will get your attention, and you’ll respond.
-This reinforces the behavior and serves as a reward for the dog.
+Dogs learn that you’ll respond when they steal your belongings, so they’ll quickly learn that picking up your socks will get your attention, and you’ll respond.
+This reinforces the behaviour and serves as a reward for the dog.

 How To Correct Your Cockapoo Sock Behavior